The key questions on the impact of coronavirus in cricket

 England hope to squeeze in a near full international campaign, despite the lengthy setbacks faced by the sport.

-Cricket West Indies has granted approval in principle for the three-Test tour of England in July.
+England’s three-Test series against the West Indies will go ahead next month subject to government clearance, the England and Wales Cricket Board has confirmed.

-With England players set to return to formal training on an individual basis from next week, international cricket appears to be on the way back.
+Cricket West Indies had earlier granted approval in principle for the tour, which features one Test at the Ageas Bowl and two at Old Trafford.

 Will we see live cricket on these shores again soon?

-England hope to squeeze in a near full international campaign.
-Government approval and the willingness of touring teams to travel are the key variables but the England and Wales Cricket Board hopes to host the delayed three-match Test series against the West Indies after Cricket West Indies granted approval in principle after reviewing the latest medical information.
-Games are due to start on July 8, 16 and 24.
+England hope to squeeze in a near full international campaign, starting with the West Indies Tests – slated for July 8, 16 and 24.
 A great deal of planning has gone into the issue of ‘bio-security’ and the all-in-one locations at the Ageas Bowl and Emirates Old Trafford (which both house training facilities and hotels) will be used.
 The England women’s team hope to begin training towards the end of June but domestic cricket looks a long way off.
 The county season has been pushed back to August 1 at the earliest, with a variety of shortened-season models being assessed, including regionally divided competitions.

 How will training work and who is involved?